sachindranathpandey/sachindranathpandey/README.md

 Troubleshooting, suggesting improvements and debugging 👉Staying well-informed about the current developments in the world of web development, learning about emerging concepts in full stack, and updating project leaders regarding the same
-Working with team members of different expertise to provide a user-friendly and smooth website application as an end-result 👉Ensuring the safety and security of the website/application/software developed Meeting with decision-makers and introducing new developments to the project to ensure optimal web development.
+Working with team members of different expertise to provide a user-friendly and smooth website application as an end-result
-👉Developing Application Programming Interface (APIs) which is quite indispensable when it comes to working with different software

 ![Visitor Count](https://profile-counter.glitch.me/sachindranathpandey/count.svg)